 To submit a comment with confidential information that you do not wish to be made publicly available, submit your comments only as a written/paper submission.
 You should submit two copies total.
 One copy will include the information you claim to be confidential with a heading or cover note that states "THIS DOCUMENT CONTAINS CONFIDENTIAL INFORMATION."
 The Agency will review this copy, including the claimed confidential information, in its consideration of comments.
 The second copy, which will have the claimed confidential information redacted/blacked out, will be available for public viewing and posted on https://www.regulations.gov.
 Submit both copies to the Dockets Management Staff.
 If you do not wish your name and contact information to be made publicly available, you can provide this information on the cover sheet and not in the body of your comments and you must identify this information as "confidential."
 Any information marked as "confidential" will not be disclosed except in accordance with 21 CFR 10.20 and other applicable disclosure law.
 For more information about FDA's posting of comments to public dockets, see 80 FR 56469, September 18, 2015.

 For access to the docket to read the electronic and written/paper comments received, go to https://www.regulations.gov and insert the docket number, found in brackets in the heading of this document, into the "Search" box and follow the prompts.

 A transcript of the meeting will be made available within 30 days after the meeting.
 It will be accessible at https://www.regulations.gov under docket number FDA-2020-N-1736.
-A link to the transcript will also be available on this webpage.

 FOR MORE INFORMATION: